jordanmpalmer/Ramshorn5e/9. Misc/PHB/Appx. A - Conditions.md

 ## Grappled

-- A grappled creature's [[speed]] becomes 0, and it can't benefit from any bonus to its speed.
+- A grappled creature's [[Speed]] becomes 0, and it can't benefit from any bonus to its speed.
-- The condition ends if the grappler is [[incapacitated]] (see the condition).
+- The condition ends if the grappler is [[Incapacitated]] (see the condition).
-- The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the [[thunderwave]] spell.
+- The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the [[Thunderwave]] spell.

 ## Incapacitated